 Option writing: We may use options as an investment strategy.
 An option is a contract that gives the buyer the right, but not the obligation, to buy or sell an asset (such as a share of stock) at a specific price on or before a certain date.
 An option, just like a stock or bond, is a security.
 An option is also a derivative, because it derives its value from an underlying asset.
 The two types of options are calls and puts.
 A "call" gives us the right to buy an asset at a certain price within a specific period of time.
 We will buy a call if we have determined that the stock will increase substantially before the option expires.
 A "put" gives us the holder the right to sell an asset at a certain price within a specific period of time.
-We will buy a put if we have determined that the price of the stock will fall before the option expires.
+We will buy an expire within a specific period of time.
+We will buy a call if we have determined that the stock will increase substantially before the option expires.
+A "put" gives us the holder the right to sell an asset at a certain price within a specific period of time.
+We will buy an expire within a specific period of time.
+We will before the option expires.

 We will use options to speculate on the possibility of a sharp price swing.
 We will also use options to "hedge" a purchase of the underlying security; in other words, we will use an option purchase to limit the potential upside and downside of a security we have purchased for the client's portfolio.
 We use "covered calls", in which we sell an option on security the client owns.
 In this strategy, the client receives a fee for making the option available, and the person purchasing the option has the right to buy the security from the client at an agreed-upon price.
-The Firm uses a "spreading strategy", in which we purchase two or more option contracts (for example, a call option that the client buys and a call option that the client sells) for the same underlying security.
+The Firm uses a "spreading strategy", in which we purchase two or more option contracts (for example, a call option that the client sells) for the same underlying security.
 This effectively puts a client on both sides of the market, but with the ability to vary price, time and other factors.